 Here is a video of Saint-Saens' The Elephant from Carnival of the Animals:

 The audio controls below allow you to play the mp3 version of Saint-Saens' The Elephant from Carnival of the Animals or you can download the MP3 file.
-You can also download the midi version of Saint-Saens' The Elephant from Carnival of the Animals or alternatively edit/play the midi file.
+You can also download the midi version of Saint-Saens' The Elephant from Carnival of the Animals.

 The image below is the first page of the sheet music, and here you can download the full sheet music for Saint-Saens' The Elephant from Carnival of the Animals in PDF format.